 Which came first, the chicken or the egg?
-It is an ancient riddle that has some relevance to professional bass fishing: which came first, the angler or the sponsors?
+It is an ancient riddle relevant to professional bass fishing: which came first, the angler or the sponsors?

-Since competitive bass fishing is such an expensive endeavor, sponsors are a critical part of a professional angler's livelihood.
+Since competitive bass fishing is expensive, sponsors are critical to a professional angler's livelihood.
 But how do anglers get purveyors to back them?
 Did they solicit sponsors and then hit the national tours?
-Or, did they win a few tournaments to gain the approval of corporate accountants?
+Or did they win a few tournaments to gain the approval of corporate accountants?
 Which came first, the chicken or the egg?

 Tournament bass fishing is still a relatively young sport.
 With only a 30- to 40-year history, the tournament industry has yet to outlive many of its pioneers.
 The business of fishing sponsorships, however, has changed a great deal over the last 20 years.

 In the 1970s and 80s, marine and tackle manufacturers seeking to gain a stronghold in the bass fishing market looked to bass fishing tournament trails for credible sources-guys that could put fish in the boat.
 A single national victory for an angler often meant sponsor opportunities.

 Fast-forward to the present day, and credible anglers abound.
 Thanks to many tournaments, fishing magazines, bass fishing television shows, and the Internet, anyone can be a bass fishing expert.

 Marine and tackle companies' needs have changed, too.
 Instead of just representation in the marketplace, they need valuable feedback about their products and, most importantly, their customers.

 Consequently, companies are not just looking for patch-wearing tournament anglers anymore-they are looking for consultants-anglers who can act as a liaison between customers and the company.